 For the magnification ratio we adopt the approach of Kalita et al. \cite{Kalita_2023}, which yields

-enabling us to constrain $y_{max}$ as
+enabling us to constrain $y_{\mathrm{max}}$ as

-The maximum value of the magnification ratio is defined as that with $\mu_{\mathrm{max}} = 1/3 \,\mathrm{SNR}$, where $\mathrm{SNR}$ depends on the radio telescope.
+As a maximum value of the magnification ratio, we adopt $\mu_{\mathrm{max}} = 1/3 \,\mathrm{SNR}$, where $\mathrm{SNR}$ depends on the radio telescope.
+This maximum value was introduced by Sammons et al. \cite{Sammons:2020kyk} and applied in \cite{Leung_2022, Kalita_2023}.
 The factor $1/3$ corresponds to a realistic threshold for the signal-to-noise ratio at which the burst can be detected in autocorrelation \cite{Sammons:2020kyk, Leung_2022}.
 For such a threshold, the signal can be distinguished from noise fluctuations \cite{Kalita_2023}.
 Therefore, this parameter depends directly on the design of the instruments considered in this forecast.
 Note that Eq. \eqref{s3_eq1_5} circumvents the need to set a threshold value for the flux ratio in the computation of $y_{\mathrm{max}}$, yielding a more realistic assumption on the forecast.